Skip to main content

 However, remember that traditional options like home equity loans will come with monthly payments and interest.
 As an alternative to working with a lender, some homeowners have found Home Equity Investment products like Hometap a smart way to fund their investment property dreams.

-With no debt, interest, or monthly payment, a Hometap Investment can offer you cash today in exchange for a share in your home’s future value.
+With no debt or monthly payment, a Hometap Investment can offer you cash today in exchange for a share in your home’s future value.
 In 2018, homeowners saw their home equity increase an average of $15,000.
 Tapping into that equity today allows you to diversify your portfolio with additional real estate and reap the rewards of appreciation.

 Tap into your equity with no monthly payments.
 See if you prequalify for a Hometap investment in less than 30 seconds.